All Episodes

 It's rather gruesome, though.

-In the old days, and not so very old days, I mean, during World War II, but up until the 1960s, it was commonplace for the night nurse in British hospitals to walk around
+In the old days, and not so very old days, I mean, not even during World War II, but up until the 1960s, it was commonplace for the night nurse in British hospitals to walk around with an atomizer filled with pneumococcal bacteria and spray it up the nostrils of elderly patients in nursing homes to induce a pneumonia.

-and nursing homes to induce a pneumonia It was called the old the old the old man's friend.
-I'd
+It was called the old man's friend.

 A visiting nurse would give them.

-And there, I do believe, came a point where, I guess the death certificate certainly read cancer, but the direct cause of death really was an overdose of morphine.
+And there, I do believe, came a point where I guess the death certificate certainly read cancer, but the direct cause of death really was an overdose of morphine.

 Is that common?